Muzammil550/Customer-Churn-Prediction/README.md

 # Customer-Churn-Prediction
-"A machine learning project to predict customer churn using Python and ML models."
+"A Machine Learning Reeal project to predict customer churn using Python and ML models."

 ## Project Overview
 This project predicts customer churn using machine learning techniques.
 It aims to help businesses identify at-risk customers and improve retention strategies.